 I write in real-time, I don’t write posts months and weeks in advance, like some.
 I write with what is going on around me and relate to food.
 I have put “me” into these posts.

-I have always have said this, I have always been grateful for all my fans that enjoy my recipes, like Seduction in the Kitchen, and enjoy my babbling.
-If it wasn’t for you, there would not be a 300th post, there would not be a Seduction in the Kitchen.
+I have always have said this, I have always been grateful for all my fans that enjoy my recipes on Seduction in the Kitchen, and enjoy my babbling.
+If it wasn’t for you, there would not be this Apple Pie Cookies as the 300th post.
+Basically, there would not be a Seduction in the Kitchen.
 Thank you from the bottom of my heart for everything, you are what makes this blog a success.